Eunice Olumide: Fashion design

 Olumide's debut spring summer collection was inspired by her Afro-Scottish background and ancestry, a balance of European and British style tailoring and traditionally African fabric and patterns.
 In 2016, she collaborated with Puma, Top Shop and Evisu on selected pieces, and produced her own accessories collection in 2017, consisting of spring summer and autumn winter sunglasses for men and women.
-In 2018, some of this was included in a temporary exhibition at National Museum of Scotland.
+In 2018, some of this was included in a permanent exhibition at National Museum of Scotland.

 In 2019, Olumide produced an On-Schedule show for the British Fashion Council at London Fashion Week.
 NGRGFW included question and answer sessions featuring Dennis Calpone, Afuah Hirsch, Emma Dabiri and Nish Kumar as well as a fashion show, commissioned by Lambeth Council at Lambeth Town Hall.
 Olumide used the event to draw attention to the plight of the Windrush Generation illegally deported from the United Kingdom in 2018, after a mistake by the then Prime Minister Theresa May and Amber Rudd.